shervinea/cheatsheet-translation/de/cheatsheet-deep-learning.md

 **5. [Input layer, hidden layer, output layer]**

-&#10230; [Eingangsschicht, versteckte Schicht, Ausgangsschicht]
+&#10230; [Eingabeschicht, versteckte Schicht, Ausgabeschicht]

 <br>

 **6. By noting i the ith layer of the network and j the jth hidden unit of the layer, we have:**

-&#10230; Sei i die i-te Schicht des Netzes und j die j-te versteckte Einheit der Schicht, so ist:
+&#10230; Sei i die i-te Schicht des Netzes und j die j-te verborgene Einheit der Schicht, so ist:

 <br>

 **7. where we note w, b, z the weight, bias and output respectively.**

-&#10230; wobei w, b und z jeweils Gewichtung, Vorspannung und Ergebnis bezeichnen.
+&#10230; wobei w, b und z jeweils Gewicht, Verzerrung und Ausgabe bezeichnen.

 <br>

 **8. Activation function ― Activation functions are used at the end of a hidden unit to introduce non-linear complexities to the model.
 Here are the most common ones:**

-&#10230; Aktivierungsfunktion - Aktivierungsfunktionen werden am Ende einer versteckten Schicht benutzt um nicht-lineare Verflechtungen in das Model einzubringen.
-Hier sind die die gebräuchlisten:
+&#10230; Aktivierungsfunktion - Aktivierungsfunktionen werden am Ende einer verborgenen Schicht benutzt um nicht-lineare Komplexität zu ermöglichen.
+Am häufigsten werden folgende Funktionen angewendet:

 <br>